 So, can you test for pregnancy at 7 DPO?
 Testing for pregnancy at the first week after ovulation will likely give a BFN 92.6% of the time, even when implantation has occurred (known as a false negative).
 This is because home tests depend on hCG hormone concentration in the urine, and you may not be secreting enough of it to register BFP.
 Again, home tests can give inaccurate results.

 Considering that hCG hormone levels are usually low one week after ovulation, it can be confusing to interpret pregnancy test results at 7 DPO.

 That said, monitoring your fertility hormone concentration can help detect pregnancy earlier than a home pregnancy test.

 Technically, you can take a pregnancy test as early as 7 DPO to find out if you’re pregnant, but, honestly, it is early, and you’re more likely to get BFN (negative pregnancy test).
 Indeed, implantation might not have occurred at this time in most women.

-If you want to get the most accurate result, it is best to take a pregnancy test after the first day of a missed menstruation period.
+If you want the most accurate result, taking a pregnancy test after the first day of a missed menstruation period is best.

 Seven DPO and positive pregnancy test

 Getting a positive result at 7 DPO is very improbable but not impossible.
 Even when pregnant, odds are, you are not synthesising enough hCG to get a positive result on a home test.
 You can also get a false positive if the kit detects a chemical pregnancy.

 Although many doctors can do a blood test that would give accurate results at 7 DPO, in many cases, your doctor will prefer waiting until the second week or the day after your expected missed period.